burnhc/mix-uw/README.md

 UI prototype for a University of Washington community app to bridge social divides.
 I worked in a team of five students to perform user research and design the prototype using UI principles.

+⭐ Among 5 projects to be selected Best Project in UW INFO200 Spring 2020.

 MixUW Video Presentation:
 https://www.youtube.com/watch?v=VT9U5fOIehs&feature=youtu.be